Precinct 5 PENS January 2024

 There has been an increase of phone/internet scams.
 These scams vary in topic and method but the common goal is to get the victim to send them money by trickery, threats, and blackmail.
 They will have the victim send money through a cash app or gift card.
 PCT 5 recently had an Uber driver that was hired to go the victim’s house and pick up cash.
 These suspects are very hard to identify and trace.
 They will use cash apps, emails, and internet phone numbers that are set up with fictitious personal information and also use a third party who may not beware of the criminal activity.

 Their internet anonymity allows them to conduct scams all over the world.
 It is very possible that the criminal contacting you is not even in the United States so even if somehow Law Enforcement was able to identify them, there isn’t a practical way in prosecuting.

-There isn't one single scam, like the pine straw scam, I can warn you about.
+There isn't one single scam, like the pine straw scam, we can warn you about.
 These criminals are very imaginative and produce some decent stories.
-Some common themes are :
+Some common themes are:

-- Impersonating law enforcement, credit card company, banks, IRS, service companies, utility companies , your company's corporate office, human resource, and assets protection department
+- Impersonating law enforcement, a credit card company, banks, IRS, service companies, utility companies, your company's corporate office, human resources, and an asset protection department

 - A family member is hurt or in trouble and they are contacting you for help on their behalf

-- An organized crime syndicate or cartel with kill you and your family unless payment is made.
+- An organized crime syndicate or cartel will kill you and your family unless payment is made

 Computer savvy criminals can obtain a great deal of information about you.